From parties at home to scary movie nights, get creative with your Halloween celebrations this year.

 4. Have a virtual costume contest

 Technology can bring people together for a socially distanced costume contest.
-Invite participants to log in to a video chat and show off their costumes.
+Invite friends and family to log in to a video chat and show off their costumes.
 Guests can vote for their favorites or categories like funniest or scariest.
-After the votes are tallied, the winner gets bragging rights.
-Award prizes like emailed certificates or e-gift cards for an added bonus.
+After the votes are tallied, the winner gets bragging rights, or maybe some small prizes like emailed certificates or e-gift cards.

 5. Fill a piñata